uriel1998/multiple_scripts/README.md

 # multiple_scripts
 Multiple scripts that are useful but don't deserve their own repository.

+## ytube.sh

+A wrapper for youtube-dl to make easier (and automate) some things.

 ## briefing.sh

 Used along with Podfox to create a daily briefing without involving